chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/enforce-github-identity/index.md

 }
 ```

 This policy trusts everything on GKE.
 Because this policy is broadly permissive, it wouldn't be practical or secure to use in a real-world scenario.
-Like the example group, this policy just serves as some data for the GitHub Actions workflow to inspect after it assumes the Chainguard identity.
+Like the example group, this policy serves as some data for the GitHub Actions workflow to inspect after it assumes the Chainguard identity.

 Create the `sample.tf` file with the following command.